Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 What is the difference between a TWINT QR code and a Payrexx QR code?

 A TWINT QR code works exclusively with the TWINT app.
-A Payrexx QR code leads to a mobile payment page where visitors can choose between TWINT, credit card, PostFinance and other payment methods.
+A Payrexx QR code leads to a mobile payment page where visitors can choose between TWINT, credit card, PostFinance, and other payment methods.

 View detailed response